 To perform arithmetic operations on data stored in RAM (off-chip memory, slow and large), the data must first be transferred to CPU and eventually stored in CPU registers (on-chip memory, fast and small).
 Modern x86 CPUs support SIMD (Single Instruction Multiple Data) extensions, which allow multiple pieces of data to be processed in parallel.
 There are various SIMD extensions, but the ones relevant to our discussion are Advanced Vector Extensions (AVX) and Fused Multiply-Add (FMA).
 Both AVX and FMA operate on data stored in special 256-bit YMM registers.
 Each YMM register can hold up to 256/32 = 8 packed single-precision (32-bit) floats.
 The FMA extension allows a multiply-add operation to be performed in one step on data stored in YMM registers.
 The corresponding assembly instruction is called VFMADD213PS (PS stands for PackedSingle) and takes three registers (YMM1, YMM2, YMM3) as input to calculate YMM1 * YMM2 + YMM3 and store the result in YMM3, hence the “213” (there are also vfmadd132ps, vfmadd231ps variants).

-According to the intel intrinsics guide or https://uops.info/table.html, the throughput (TP) of fused-multiply-add is 0.5 cycles/instruction or 2 instructions/cycle:
+According to the intel intrinsics guide or https://uops.info/table.html, for my CPU the throughput (TP) of fused-multiply-add is 0.5 cycles/instruction or 2 instructions/cycle:

 Naive Implementation